winfredkong/svwheel-main/README.md

 ### Value Iteration

-Given that our problem is a discrete-time finite Markov decision process, a better way to solve this is use a value iteration approach in Dynamic Programming.
-A proof of convergence can be found at https://arxiv.org/pdf/2009.11403
+Given that our problem is a discrete-time finite Markov decision process, a better way to solve this is use a value iteration approach in Dynamic Programming (i.e. iterative in-place updating of value of state until converegence).
+Details of the algorithm and proof of convergence can be found at https://arxiv.org/pdf/2009.11403

+You may note that value iteration algorithm does not need the above observations, but I found it useful both as a sanity check and as a check for convergence by observing if the properties above hold for the optimal solution found by value iteration.

 ## Proofs